Skip to main content

 Note fermented preparations

-Traditional fermented fish dishes like rakfisk (fermented trout) and lutefisk (lye-treated cod) have strong flavors and textures that may not appeal to all travelers.
+Fermented fish dishes like rakfisk (fermented trout) and lutefisk (lye-treated cod) carry strong flavors and textures that won't be for everyone.

 MEDIUM